Israel–Somaliland relations: Background

-Following the War of Independance
+Somaliland Independence

-In 1995, then President of Somaliland, Ibrahim Egal wrote a letter to Prime Minister Yitzhak Rabin seeking to establish diplomatic ties between the two countries.
+In 1990, Israel was the only country to denounce the Isaaq genocide —a systematic, state-sponsored genocide of Isaaq civilians between 1987 and 1989 by the Somali Democratic Republic— to the UN, expressing concern and bringing the issue to the world's attention.
+In 1995, then President of Somaliland, Ibrahim Egal, wrote a letter to then Prime Minister of Israel, Yitzhak Rabin seeking to establish diplomatic ties between the two countries.
 Egal spoke of the need to jointly counter Islamism in the region.
 According to Abdirahman Tuur, the first president of Somaliland, Egal had sought to form a relationship with Israel in hopes of gaining recognition from the United States.

+In February 2001, it was also reported Somaliland was looking towards Israel after Saudi Arabia banned imports of livestock from the country due to Rift Valley fever.
+During this time several Israeli businessmen were also in the nation's capital Hargeisa.
+However, President Kahin, who succeeded Egal, is reported to have avoided approaching Israel to prevent straining fragile relations with the Arabs and Muslim world, which it heavily relies on for its livestock trade.

-In February 2010, Yigal Palmor, former spokesman for Israel’s Foreign Ministry and then head of International Affairs at the Jewish Agency, referenced Egal’s warning about rising Islamic fundamentalism and the strategic importance of Bab al-Mandab to the Red Sea and Indian Ocean, and noted that both Somaliland and Israel were politically isolated.
+In 2005, Somaliland President Dahir Riyale Kahin declared in an interview with Al-Jazeera that he was free to establish relations with Israel and that no one could stop him.
+In February 2010, Yigal Palmor, then Spokesman for Israel's Foreign Ministry, referenced Egal's 1995 letter to Rabin about rising Islamic fundamentalism and the strategic importance of Bab al-Mandab to the Red Sea and Indian Ocean, and noted that both Somaliland and Israel were politically isolated.
 That same month Palmor was quoted in the Haaretz Daily that his government was ready to recognise Somaliland again.
-Although, he stated that the Somaliland government has not contacted the Israeli government to seek ties.

-In September 2001, it was also reported Somaliland was looking towards Jerusalem after Saudi Arabia banned imports of livestock from the country due to Rift Valley fever.
-During this time several Israeli businessmen were also in the nation's capital Hargeisa.
-However, President Kahin who succeeded Egal is reported to have avoided approaching Israel to prevent straining fragile relations with the Arabs and Muslim world, which it heavily relies on for its livestock trade.

-In August 2020, Somaliland expressed its support for the Israel–United Arab Emirates normalization agreement.
+In 2019, reports emerged alleging that Mohamed Haji Adan, then-Minister of Constitutional and Parliamentary Affairs, had conducted a clandestine visit to Israel.
+Adan subsequently issued a firm denial of these claims.
+In August 2020, Somaliland expressed its support for the Israel–United Arab Emirates normalisation agreement.

+In 2022, Somaliland President Muse Bihi Abdi told American officials that he was making overtures towards Israel.
+The Times of Israel reported that same year that the defence minister of Somaliland had attended a conference organised by the Israeli embassy in France.
+The Somaliland government denied the reports.
 Africa Intelligence observed that in February 2022 the Israelis had dispatched several teams to inspect runways built by the Soviet Union in Somaliland.